paragi/timexe/README.md

 ##### timexe.maxTimerDelay (integer)
 Maximum run time of a setTimeout call.
 Some javascripts engines cant handle more then 32 bit = 0x7FFFFFF. thats about 28 days. default is 86400000 = 1 day.
-When this time have elapsed, the timer event are reevaluated.
+When this time have elapsed, the time expression are reevaluated.

 ## With node JS